Skip to content

 • Make sure to delete your GitHub token once you have the latest version of ok

-Note: the ok tool have moved away from using GITHUB_TOKEN and now rely on gh for authenticating your session when updating ok.
+Note: ok now uses gh for authentication instead of GITHUB_TOKEN.
 The documentation on ok will take you through how to do this.

 Solution